Geriatric Physical Therapy Residency Program

 The VA Eastern Colorado Healthcare System Geriatric Physical Therapy Residency Program is designed to offer licensed physical therapists an opportunity to advance their knowledge and skills in the area of geriatric specialty practice.

-This clinical training will help prepare the resident for Geriatric Clinical Specialist (GCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program.
+This clinical training will help prepare the resident for Geriatric Clinical Specialist (GCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program, which is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Residents are employed full-time by the VA Eastern Colorado Health Care System for the year long program and thus must be U.S. citizens.
 Clinical training consists of managing a caseload of patients with geriatric involvement, mentoring sessions with highly experienced clinical staff (4 hours/week), as well as a didactic curriculum component (4 hours/week).
 Clinical training opportunities exist within Acute Care, Critical Care (ICU), Inpatient Rehabilitation, Spinal Cord Injury/Disorder Clinic, Home Health, Outpatient, Vestibular Rehab, Brain Injury, and Chronic Pain clinics.
 Residents will also have opportunities to participate in interdisciplinary patient rounds, journal clubs, staff in-service presentations, research projects, mentoring doctoral students, assisting in geriatric/neurologic/orthopaedic labs at the University of Colorado, and observing surgeries.